Program overview

 • Plumber Apprentice: Work alongside experienced plumbers to gain practical skills and knowledge in the field.

-• Irrigation Technician: Install and service irrigation systems for residential and commercial clients.
+• Irrigation Technician: Service and install irrigation systems for residential and commercial clients.

-• Maintenance Technician: Perform routine maintenance and repairs in residential and commercial plumbing systems.
+• Maintenance Plumber: Perform repairs and maintenance on plumbing systems in residential and commercial buildings.

-• Municipal Water Treatment Operator: Work in municipal water and sewage treatment facilities, ensuring compliance with health and safety regulations.
+• Municipal Water Treatment Technician: Work in municipal water and sewage treatment facilities, ensuring compliance with health and safety regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.